National Association of Colored Graduate Nurses: Foundation

+In the 20th century, there was prominent segregation within hospitals.
+A notable example of this race discrimination within healthcare was in North Carolina.
+Hospitals within the states allowed 110 hospital beds per 1,000 white Americans and 1 hospital bed per 1,000 African Americans.
+African American nurses experienced struggle in entering the healthcare field alongside the black citizens who had limited access.
+Before the NACGN, the AAUSC (The Antecedent to the American Nurses Association) was founded in 1897.
+This organization consisted of a variety of Nurses from exclusive nursing schools and worked towards improving the field of nursing.
+4 African American alumni were included in this organization.
+The requirements for becoming a part of this alumnae association, as well other alumni associations, became increasingly less achievable for African American nurses.
 In 1906, Connecticut nurse Martha Minerva Franklin surveyed African American nurses to see what challenges they faced as a group.
 Franklin determined that the prestigious American Nurses Association was technically open to African American members, but many State Nurses Associations refused to admit black members.
 State-level membership was required to join the American Nurses Association and thus, many qualified African American nurses were barred from full membership in the national association.

 In 1908, fifty-two nurses, including Martha Minerva Franklin and Adah Belle Thoms, met in New York City and decided to start the NACGN.
+The first registered black Nurse in the U.S., Charlotte Rhone, was part of the meeting that founded the NACGN.
 This gathering led to the establishment of a central headquarters, supported by a grant from the Rosenwald Fund and office space provided by Miss Belle Davis, Director of the National Health Circle for Colored People.
 Franklin was elected president at the first meeting.
+Rhone was then elected as national secretary of the organization at this meeting.